hmoyen/Meditation-Generator/README.md

 ---

-### Database & Persistence (Future Development)
+### Database & Persistence (Current & Future)

-Currently, the application serves as a real-time generator.
-When deployed, it does not use a persistent database; generated meditations are stored temporarily in the server's local file system.
+**Current Status (Logging Only):**
+The application currently uses a **PostgreSQL database** (hosted on Render) to store metadata logs for every meditation generated.
+This includes the user's mood, context, and file references.

-> **Note on Persistence:** On platforms like Render, the local disk is **ephemeral**.
-This means that whenever the server restarts or goes to sleep, any generated `.mp3` or `.txt` files are deleted.
+> **Note on File Persistence:** While the *logs* are permanent, the local server storage on Render is **ephemeral**.
+This means that although the database remembers the file name, the actual `.mp3` and `.txt` files are deleted whenever the server restarts or goes to sleep.
 >

+**Future Roadmap:**
-**To evolve the project, the next steps would be:**
+To fully evolve the project, the next steps are:

-- **Session Persistence:** Integrating a database to allow users to create accounts and save their meditation history.
+- **Cloud File Storage:** Migrating from local storage to **Google Cloud Storage**.
+This will ensure that the audio files themselves are never deleted and can be accessed forever via the log links.
+- **User Accounts (Session Persistence):** Expanding the current database schema to include user profiles, allowing teenagers to log in, save "favorite" meditations, and track their progress over time.
-- **Replayability:** Instead of only downloading files locally, users could access a personal library in the cloud to replay meditations anytime.
+- **Library View:** Implementing a dashboard where users can access a personal library of previously generated sessions to replay them without needing to download them locally.

-### Scalable Architecture (Google Cloud Migration)
+### `How I would run this on Google Cloud`

 First, we follow the official documentation: [Deploying a containerized app to Cloud Run](https://docs.cloud.google.com/deploy/docs/deploy-app-run).
 Creating a Dockerfile is straightforward with our current setup and allows the app to run consistently in the cloud.